quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	i.
 Audio Firmware with basic audio playback and capture verified on CR4/HVP with alsa applications for Headset and Analog Mic ii.
 Pre/post processing are NOT supported

+June 10 2012: Tigi Thomas : Audio FW ver 05.03.00
+	Bug 41130 - Enabling Offload Support for Mp3 and AALC with Tiny Compressed Interface.
+	In this FW, Mp3 and AAC-LC offload features are added with Tiny Compressedinterface.
+This usecase is for enabling lowpower audio playback.
+	This FW patch will add offload feature for MP3 and AAC-LC in CTP platform.